Force over Distance: Chapter 41

 After small shifts in position, in momentum, after accounting for drag, for friction, for an angle that couldn’t be worse—he arced the metal chain over the loop that secured his forearms.

 Young began to pull, clenching his jaw, tensing his shoulders, his neck, his chest, flexing his wrists for all he was worth.
 He dragged the bonds down towards his hands a fraction of a centimeter at a time.
-Even with the diminished sensation courtesy of the anesthetic in the dart, the pain was incredible.
+Even with the diminished sensation from the anesthetic in the dart, the pain was incredible.

 It was immaterial.